Skip to content

 Service management buttons

-1. Add services to the system
+1. Add Service: Add new services to the system.

-2. Perform service updates
+2. Update Services: Perform updates on existing services.

-3. Install all available services
+3. Install All Services: Install all available services.

-5. Restore services configuration from a backup
+5. Restore Backup: Restore services configuration from a previously downloaded backup.

 Service add